 Where are they best for?

 Alright, so we already mentioned blackout blinds are great for blocking glare on screens.
-But what if a blackout blind could be the screen.
+But what if a blind with a blackout fabric could be the screen.
 Customer Lucy used a Roller blind with a plain white blackout fabric in place of a projector screen, and the result is pretty envy-inducing.

 They work perfectly anywhere where light control is key.
 If you like to shut off and have a soak in the bath, you might like one at the bathroom window.
 Struggling with glare when you’re eating your dinner?
 The dining room sounds like the perfect venue.
 Our customers have used them in every room of the home, so don’t be afraid to experiment.